grz0zrg/static/README.md

     </body>
 ```

-Then you call the tool : `python static_build.py json/nav.json json/items.json dist/index.html`
+Then you call the tool : `python static_build.py json/nav.json json/items.json dist/index.html https://www.myportfolio.com`

-All generated pages can found in the `dist` folder.
+All generated pages can be found in the `dist` folder along with the `sitemap.xml` file.